APPLE PIE

 • The apple filling can be made ahead and refrigerated.
 If making ahead, add all the ingredients except salt and refrigerate.
 Add salt just before filling it into the pie.
 Give a quick stir before loading into the pie dish.

-• Melt the butter in the microwave at power 3 for 2 minutes.
+• Soften the butter in the microwave.

 • Add the flour and mix the butter into the flour with the tip of your fingers.
 Mix until you get a sandy texture.
 The whole mixing process can be done using the cake mixer.
 There is no difference in texture whatsoever.